aws-samples/aws-secretsmgr-workshop/docs/RDSFargateRound/RDS.md

         -P 3306 \
         -h ENDPOINT

-6. Now let's try this script by running the following commands.
+6. Test the script mysql.oldway.sh using the commands shown below.
 The first command invokes the script.
 The subsequent commands select the database, display the table names in the database, query the rows in the table, and exit MySQL.
+Note that MySQL commands end with a semicolon (";").

         ./mysql.oldway.sh
         use smdemo;